GuidedTrack/gtstatus/index.md

 🔵
 -->

+## 🔵 2024-06-02 04:10 UTC

+GuidedTrack is behaving well.
+We've installed a new SSL certificate.

 ## 🔴 2024-06-02 02:50 UTC

 Our SSL certificate has expired.
 You won't be able to access GuidedTrack until it's renewed.
 We're working on it.